MicrosoftDocs/azure-management-docs/articles/copilot/network-management.md

 Here are some sample prompts and responses for network resource inventory, topology, and traffic path queries:

 - What is the data path between my source VM and destination VM?
+- Show me the data path between my VM and storage account.
 - List all my Azure networking services in my subscription.
 - How many flows are going through the gateway?
 - How many VMs are behind the gateway?
-- Draw topology diagram for AzNet resources.
 - Help me discover my network inventory.
 - How large is my network?
-- Show me an overview of my network topology.
-- How can I visualize my network setup across different regions?
 - Display the network resources in my subscription.

 In this example, the prompt **"What is the data path between my source VM and destination VM?"** Copilot asks you to select the source and destination VMs by first presenting the resource selection choice screen from your subscription.
 Once you select the source and destination VMs, it then discovers the data path between the source and destination, drawing a connected graph showing all the network elements/services in the path.